 While the Interim Guidelines provided for coordinated operations of Lake Powell and Lake Mead and some shortage provisions, these actions were not considered sufficient to address the unanticipated continuation of the current drought.
 In 2013, in response to the continuing drought in the Colorado River Basin, the Secretary again encouraged the Basin States to develop additional measures or Drought Contingency Plans (DCP).
-In the Upper Basin the DCP effort was led by the Upper Basin States and Upper Colorado River Commission with Reclamation facilitation, which involve three elements:
+In the Upper Basin the DCP effort was led by the Upper Division States and Upper Colorado River Commission with Reclamation facilitation.
+The Upper Basin DCP includes three elements:

-1) Weather modification (being conducted by the States);

-2) Drought operations - a mechanism whereby, if Lake Powell is projected to reach critical elevations, the States and Reclamation will convene to develop a specific drought operations plan to move water from the upper CRSP reservoirs to Lake Powell to reduce the potential for it to drop below critical elevations for power generation and water release; and

-3) Demand management - an agreement by the States to evaluate the feasibility of developing programs for voluntary, compensated, temporary reductions of consumptive water use, resulting in additional water staying in the system that could be stored without charge to the States in CRSP reservoirs, which would in turn contribute to storage in Lake Powell.
+- 1) Weather modification (being conducted by the States pursuant to existing agreements); - 2) Drought response operations an agreement between the States and Reclamation that provides a process whereby, if Lake Powell is projected to reach critical elevations, the States and Reclamation will convene to develop a specific drought operations plan to move water from the upper CRSP reservoirs to Lake Powell to reduce the potential for it to drop below critical elevations for power generation and water release, and to subsequently recover any released water in the participating reservoir/s; and - 3) Demand management an agreement between the States and Reclamation to evaluate the feasibility of developing a program for the voluntary, compensated, and temporary reductions of consumptive water use, resulting in additional water remaining in the system that could be stored without charge to the States in CRSP reservoirs, which would in turn contribute to storage in Lake Powell.

 The Lower Division States of Arizona, California, and Nevada, together with key water users in those states, developed the Lower Basin DCP (consisting of the LB Drought Contingency Plan Agreement and the LB Drought Operations Exhibit) designed to contribute additional water to Lake Mead at predetermined elevations and to incentivize additional voluntary conservation of water to be stored at Lake Mead.
 The DCPs were signed on May 20, 2019 at a ceremony conducted at Lake Mead.
-The final documents are available on Reclamation's website (https://www.usbr.gov/dcp/finaldocs.html).
+The final documents are available on Reclamation's website9.